 Keeping the Winter Blues at Bay — Let’s Have Fun!

 Though the weather is starting to warm up and vaccines are rolling out, there is still the need to keep our distance and keep our circles small.
-COVID-19 has lead to an huge increase isolation and boredom, we would like to help!
+COVID-19 has lead to a huge increase in isolation and boredom, we would like to help!

 To help combat this, we have curated a list of activities, events, and opportunities to learn.

-We will continue to update our list throughout the winter with fresh ideas!
+We will continue to update our list with fresh ideas!

 Let us know what you have been enjoying or what you would like to see added in the comments at the bottom of this page.